-Black Movies to Watch on Hulu
+20 Best Black Movies & Shows on Hulu

-Best Black Movies
+Best Black Movies on Hulu

 The United States vs. Billie Holiday

 The United States vs. Billie Holiday presents the story of Billie Holiday, a jazz music icon and civil rights activist who was targeted by the federal government as part of its efforts to escalate and racialize the war on drugs.